PatrickAlex2019/ApkEditor/README.md

 # apkeditor_plugin_translation
 A sample translation plugin for APK Editor (Pro).
-In this project, src directory contains source code of the sample translation plugin; translate_debugger.zip is a patch to correct some spoiled variables (like "1 $%") by the translation plugin.
+In this project, src directory contains source code of the sample translation plugin; translate_debugger.zip is a patch to correct some spoiled variables (like "1 $%") which are wrongly translated by the translation plugin.
 (The patch is provided by a Russian friend)

 It only makes sense when APK Editor (Pro) is installed: